ccarballolozano/transshipment-problem-solver/README.md

    Paris,inf,inf,inf,inf,inf,inf,inf
    Berlin,inf,inf,inf,inf,inf,inf,inf
    ```
-   and modyfy the desired capacity, in our particular case
+   and modify the desired capacity, in our particular case
    ```
    ,Zaragoza,Oporto,Toulouse,Lyon,Turin,Francfort,Zurich
    Bilbao,inf,inf,2000,inf,inf,inf,inf
    Paris,inf,inf,inf,inf,inf,inf,inf
    Berlin,inf,inf,inf,inf,inf,inf,inf
    ```
-  Now, even if Bilbao had a supply of 4000, it could only send to Toulouse maximum ammount of 2000.
+  Now, even if Bilbao had a supply of 4000, it could only send to Toulouse maximum amount of 2000.

   Note 1: Be careful if you edit the names (not recommended), since those will have to coincide at every file.

   Note 2: To get an integer solution, do not set capacities to non integer quantities (which actually would not really make sense).

-3. Get the optimal solution
+4. Get the optimal solution

    Push the button to solve the problem.
 If everything went well, a success message will appear.